SAI Job Board: Find Your Next Digital Job Here

-Or just join the SAI team!
-We’re looking for an Ad Sales Manager to help us grow ad and sponsorship revenue.
-Reporting directly to the COO/Publisher, the ideal candidate is experienced, high-energy, customer-focused, and creative, with an ability to thrive in an entrepreneurial environment and a deep enthusiasm for online advertising.
-Sound like you?
-If so, we want to hear from you.
+- Product Developer – Designer – Consumer Product Designer ($1000 referral reward)

-And if you’re hiring, SAI’s regular readers include executives in the technology, finance, media and telecom industries in the US.
-Listings are just $99 per month.
+If you’re hiring, SAI’s regular readers include hundreds of thousands of executives in the technology, finance, media, and telecom industries in the US.
+Our listings are just $99 per listing per month.

 Business Insider Emails & Alerts